 The 14,000-acre Reno Bottoms area is located within the Upper Mississippi River National Wildlife and Fish Refuge (refuge) in Houston County, Minnesota, and Allamakee County, Iowa, and is in Pool 9 between river miles 671‒682.
 The area is bounded on the west by the Canadian Pacific railroad, on the east by the main Mississippi River navigation channel, on the north by the Lock and Dam 8 dike and on the south by the Upper Iowa River.
 The closest communities to the project area are New Albin, Iowa, and Reno, Minnesota.

 Identification and evaluation of potential solutions to address the problems at Reno Bottoms is underway.
 Some potential actions to improve habitat include: forest plantings, soil placement to raise forest elevations, invasive species control, shoreline protection, improvements to backwater habitats, and side channel closure structures to lower water levels.

 The Corps began project planning in fiscal year 2019 and completed the feasibility report in fiscal year 2023.
 Design will commence in 2023 with a construction contract award anticipated in fiscal year 2025 subject to appropriations.

 The Corps will plan and design the project as part of a cooperative effort with the U.S. Fish and Wildlife Service (USFWS), the Minnesota and Iowa Departments of Natural Resources and local interests.

-Project design and construction costs will be 100% federal because the project is located on lands managed as a national wildlife refuge.
-Operation and maintenance costs will be 100% federal, a responsibility of the USFWS.
+Project design and construction costs will be 100% federal for the project is located on lands managed as a national wildlife refuge.
+Operation and maintenance costs will be the responsibility of the USFWS.